kelseyhightower/kubernetes-the-hard-way/docs/02-certificate-authority.md

-# Setting up a Certificate Authority and TLS Cert Generation
+# Setting up a Certificate Authority and Creating TLS Certificates

 In this lab you will setup the necessary PKI infrastructure to secure the Kubernetes components.
-This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority and generate TLS certificates.

-In this lab you will generate a set of TLS certificates that can be used to secure the following Kubernetes components:
+This lab will leverage CloudFlare's PKI toolkit, [cfssl](https://github.com/cloudflare/cfssl), to bootstrap a Certificate Authority and generate TLS certificates to secure the following Kubernetes components:

 * etcd
 * kube-apiserver